lzrg4life/configs/README.md

 Install the .NET Core SDK from [Microsoft](https://dotnet.microsoft.com/download)

+### Installing notepad++

+1. Download the 64bit msi installer from [the website](https://notepad-plus-plus.org/downloads/)
+2. Install it following whatever steps are appropriate

+Note that the powershell profile expects the executable to end up at "C:\Program Files\Notepad++\Notepad++.exe"

 ## Powershell Profile

 Note: You cannot symlink to the file due to stupid Powershell permissions about running scripts from other computers